teemunasanen/personal-site/src/data/about.md

 > Football in all its forms: playing, coaching, watching ... and almost all other sports are valid.
 >
 > #### My Self
 > Especially good food gets my attention.
+I like cooking and eating and I think that food can be more than just a fuel.
 >